-- 1. A minimum of 60 semester hours of course work with the required departmental cumulative grade point average.
+- A minimum of 60 semester hours of course work with the required departmental cumulative grade point average.

-- 2. Notification of Degree Plan.

-- 3. Internship if required.
+- 2. Internship if required.

-- 4. Comprehensive Examination
+- 3. Comprehensive Examination

-- 5. Defense of Dissertation
+- 4. Defense of Dissertation

-- 6. Completion of clearance process.
+- 5. Completion of the graduation clearance process.

 Chronological Summary of Steps Leading to the Doctoral Degree